 Fruit curds are typically made with butter, but this pumpkin curd is made with better-for-your-heart extra virgin olive oil.

 I do have a good excuse.
-Cookbook sales have been doing super well in the 70+ stores we are in right now.
+Olive oil cookbook sales have been doing super well in the 70+ stores we are in right now.
 Every week we add more stores and the feedback we get from our retailers is fantastic.
 Their kind words give my failing ego a great boost.
-I might not be mom-0f-the-year for 2014, but my olive oil retailers love me.
+I might not be mom-of-the-year, but my olive oil retailers love me.

 More and more I am using less and less butter in my cooking.
 Extra virgin olive oil can be used in so many ways, especially in traditional “butter-only” recipes like scones and curd.